 It’s a story about a young girl called Mayuko (Mirei Kiritani), coming from a small town, who finished her studies in fabric design at the university and starts her first job at an exclusive custom tailoring lingerie store called Emotion in Ginza, Tokyo.
-It’s a small shop with a few designers, some salesmen and the owner of the workshop, who is a women in her 50s (Mao Daichi), honorary named Shachou (President) by her employees.
+It’s a small shop with a few designers, some salesmen, and the owner of the workshop, who is a woman in her 50s (Mao Daichi), an honorary named Shachou (President) by her employees.

-The 13 episodes provide a deep insight into Japanese culture, politeness, art, craft and beauty.
+The 13 episodes provide a deep insight into Japanese culture, politeness, art, craft, and beauty.
 Every scene is choreographed with an eye to the detail.
 The camera work is really interesting and uses a variety of techniques.
-The actors are really brilliant.
-It is a pleasure to follow the Japanese dialogs (subtitled), which are able to tell so much with so few words.
-Japanese is really a language of context and nuances.
+The actors are brilliant.
+It is a pleasure to follow the Japanese dialogs (subtitled), which can tell so much with so few words.
+Japanese is a language of context and nuances.

-Every episode has at least one core scene, which transports a message or philosophy accompanied with beautiful music.
+Every episode has at least one core scene, which transports a message or philosophy accompanied by beautiful music.

-The soundtrack was composed by Timothy Michael Wynn and I can’t wait it’s release in 2016.
+The soundtrack was composed by Timothy Michael Wynn and I can’t wait for its release in 2016.

-I was really surprised by this brilliant Japanese TV show and finished it in less than a week and I’ll it surely watch again.
-I highly recommend to watch it!
+I was surprised by this brilliant Japanese TV show and finished it in less than a week and I’ll surely watch again.
+I highly recommend watching it!